20 Things Lactation Consultants Want You to Know - Baby Chick

 2. Breastfeeding isn’t all or nothing.

-Learn how to combination feed with breastmilk and formula.
+Combination feeding can support both bonding and flexibility.
+Learn tips on how to combination feed with breastmilk and formula.

 3. Breastfeeding is not supposed to hurt.